reinhartP/Senior-Project/README.md

 ## Issues/Improvements

--   Create rooms with socket.io
+-   Create rooms with socketIO
--   Queue songs from playlists on the youtube page
 -   If a song has multiple artists it only syncs the first one
 -   We request a new spotify access token every time a user makes a new request to spotify(sync a playlist)
     -   Maybe add an access token timer to check age of token before requesting a new one to lower number of spotify api requests